 The Council has serious concerns about sources of human mortality for the tortoise given the status and trend of the species range wide and the proposed Project's location within the Northeastern Mojave Recovery Unit, and within an area identified by the USFWS as a linkage areas or corridors between critical habitat units.
 A few years after listing the Mojave desert tortoise under the FESA, the USFWS published a Recovery Plan for the Mojave desert tortoise (USFWS 1994a).
 It contained a detailed population viability analysis.
-In this analysis, the minimum viable density of a Mojave desert tortoise population is 10 adult tortoises per mile (3.9 adult tortoises per km).
+In this analysis, the minimum viable density of a Mojave desert tortoise population is 10 adult tortoises per mile2 (3.9 adult tortoises per km2).
 This assumed a male-female ratio of 1:1 (USFWS 1994a, page C25).
 Populations of Mojave desert tortoises with densities below this amount are in danger of extinction (USFWS 1994a, page 32).

-Between 2004 and 2014, 10 of 17 monitored populations of the Mojave desert tortoise declined from 26% to 64% and 11 have a density that is less than 3.9 adult tortoises per km (USFWS 2015).
-Of the two populations of Mojave desert tortoises that are near the proposed Project, the Ivanpah and El Dorado populations are below the minimum viable density, and both populations have a declining trend USFWS 2015).
-We are concerned that the proposed Project would bring additional indirect impacts to these populations and their densities and trend would further decline.
+Between 2004 and 2014, 10 of 17 monitored populations of the Mojave desert tortoise declined from 26% to 64% and 11 have a density that is less than 3.9 adult tortoises per km2 (USFWS 2015).
+Of the three populations of Mojave desert tortoises that are near the proposed Project, the Gold Butte population is below the minimum viable density, the Coyote Spring population is slightly above the minimum viable density (4.0 tortoises per km2 vs. 3.9 per km2), and the Mormon Mesa population is above the minimum viable density (USFWS 2015).
+While the 2015 data indicate that these populations are increasing, tortoises cannot afford additional impacts that would slow or reverse this trend.
+We are concerned that the proposed Project would bring additional indirect impacts to these populations and their trend would decline.

-Population Data on Agassiz's or Mojave Desert Tortoise: The Mojave desert tortoise was listed as threatened under the federal Endangered Species Act in 1990.
+Population Data on Agassiz's Desert Tortoise: The Mojave desert tortoise was listed as threatened under the federal Endangered Species Act in 1990.
 The listing was warranted because of ongoing population declines throughout the range of the tortoise from multiple human-caused activities.
 Since the listing, the status of the species has changed.
 Population numbers and densities continue to decline substantially (see Table 1).

 Table 1.
-Summary of 10-year trend data for 5 Recovery Units and 17 Critical Habitat Units (CHU)/Tortoise Conservation Areas (TCA) for Agassiz's desert tortoise, Gopherus agassizii (=Mojave desert tortoise).
-The table includes the area of each Recovery Unit and Critical Habitat Unit (CHU)/Tortoise Conservation Area (TCA), percent of total habitat for each Recovery Unit and Critical Habitat Unit/Tortoise Conservation Areas, density (number of breeding adults/km and standard errors = SE), and the percent change in population density between 2004-2014.
-Populations below the viable level of 3.9 breeding individuals/km (10 breeding individuals per mi) (assumes a 1:1 sex ratio) and showing a decline from 2004 to 2014 are in red.
+Summary of 10-year trend data for 5 Recovery Units and 17 Critical Habitat Units (CHU)/Tortoise Conservation Areas (TCA) for Agassiz's desert tortoise.
+The table includes the area of each Recovery Unit and CHU/TCA, percent of total habitat for each Recovery Unit and CHU/TCA, density (number of breeding adults/km2 and standard errors = SE), and the percent change in population density from 2004-2014.
+Populations below the viable level of 3.9 breeding individuals/km2 (10 breeding individuals per mi2) (assumes a 1:1 sex ratio) and showing a decline from 2004 to 2014 are in red (USFWS 2015).